 Ear, Nose and Throat (ENT)

-Our Ear, Nose and Throat (ENT) specialists, or Otolaryngologists, are highly experienced in all conditions related to your head and neck.
-They treat both common and complex problems of the ear, nose and throat that can range from hearing loss to sinus disease and swallowing abnormalities.
+Our Ear, Nose and Throat (ENT) specialists, or Otolaryngologists, are highly experienced with over 45 years of combined experience in all conditions related to your head and neck.
+They treat both common and complex problems of the ear, nose, and throat that can range from ear disorders to sinus disease and head and neck breathing difficulties.

-Our ENTs offer the highest level of specialty care for all ear, nose and throat problems for patients of all ages, including:
+Our ENTs offer the highest level of specialty care for all ear, nose, and throat problems for patients of all ages with additional training in pediatrics.

-Laryngeal disorders-Laryngeal disorders are disorders of the larynx or vocal cords.
+Voice disorders-Laryngeal disorders are disorders of the larynx or vocal cords.
 There is no single symptom associated with a specific disorder of the larynx.
-For example, hoarseness, limitations in pitch and loudness, shortness of breath or increased vocal effort may be a sign of any number of disorders of the larynx.
+For example, limitations in pitch and loudness, shortness of breath, or increased vocal effort may be a sign of any number of disorders of the larynx.
 Laryngeal disorders can include benign and malignant tumors, contact ulcers, laryngitis, vocal cord paralysis, vocal cord polyps and nodules among others.

-Sinonasal disorders-Sinonasal disorders are disorders of the sinus or nose.
-They can include nasal obstruction, nasal discharge, nose bleed, smell disorders, nasal tone in voice, headache and facial pain, itching and sneezing and nasal deformity.
+Sinus disorders-Sinonasal disorders are disorders of the sinus or nose.
+They can include nasal obstruction, nasal discharge, nose bleed, nasal tone in voice, headache and facial pain, itching and sneezing, and nasal deformity.